browserengineering/book/book/visual-effects.md

 =====================

 But before we get to how visual effects are implemented, we'll need to upgrade our graphics system.
-While Tkinter was great for basic painting and handling input, it has no built-in support at all for implementing many visual effects.[^tkinter-before-gpu] And just as implementing the details of text rendering or drawing rectangles is outside the scope of this book, so is implementing visual effects---our focus should be on how to represent and
+While Tkinter is great for basic painting and handling input, it has no built-in support at all for implementing many visual effects.[^tkinter-before-gpu] And just as implementing the details of text rendering or drawing rectangles is outside the scope of this book, so is implementing visual effects---our focus should be on how to represent and